14 Herculis b

-14 Herculis b or 14 Her b is an exoplanet approximately 58.5 light-years away in the constellation of Hercules.
-The planet was found orbiting the star 14 Herculis, with a mass that would likely make the planet a Jovian planet roughly the same size as Jupiter but much more massive.
+14 Herculis b or 14 Her b is an exoplanet approximately 58.4 light-years away in the constellation of Hercules.
+The planet was found orbiting the star 14 Herculis, with a mass that would make the planet a Jovian planet roughly the same size as Jupiter but much more massive.
 It was discovered in July 1998 by the Geneva Extrasolar Planet Search team.
+The discovery was formally published in 2003.
 At the time of discovery it was the extrasolar planet with the longest orbital period, though longer-period planets have subsequently been discovered.

 Discovery

 14 Herculis b was detected by measuring variations in its star's radial velocity as a result of the planet's gravity.
 This was done by making precise measurements of the Doppler shift of the spectrum of 14 Herculis.
 Prior to this analysis, another possible explanation of previous Doppler shift analysis included face-on spectroscopic binaries.

 Orbit and mass

 Preliminary astrometric measurements made by the Hipparcos satellite suggested that this planet has an orbital inclination of 155.3° with respect to plane of the sky, which would imply a true mass of 11.1 times that of Jupiter, close to the deuterium burning threshold that some astronomers use to define the distinction between a planet and a brown dwarf.
 However subsequent analysis suggests that the Hipparcos measurements were not precise enough to accurately determine the orbits.
 According to a 2008 paper, its inclination was being calculated via astrometry with Hubble, with publication expected by mid-2009.